chantzlarge/blackjack/README.md

 ## Getting Started

 This is a free and open-source implementation of the game of blackjack.
-For a state diagram illustrating the available actions and application states visit: [Blackjack | Google Drawing](https://docs.google.com/drawings/d/1Hm6ilZd6r_4mZhA6JFYeuBdMt4ddQ403KA4h8g-ZIiw/edit?usp=sharing).
+For a state diagram illustrating the available actions and application states visit: [Blackjack State Machine Diagram | Google Drawing](https://docs.google.com/drawings/d/1Hm6ilZd6r_4mZhA6JFYeuBdMt4ddQ403KA4h8g-ZIiw/edit?usp=sharing).

 ### Prerequisites